 The Environmental Health Standards for the Management of Hazardous Waste Law contains technical descriptions of characteristics that would classify wasted material, including soil, as hazardous waste.
 Specifically, a waste is considered hazardous if it is toxic (causes human health effects), ignitable (can burn), corrosive (causes severe burns or damage to materials), or reactive (causes explosions or generates toxic gases) in accordance with the criteria established in Article 3.
 Article 4 lists specific hazardous wastes, and Article 5 identifies specific waste categories, including RCRA hazardous wastes, non-RCRA hazardous wastes, extremely hazardous wastes, and special wastes.
 When excavated, soils with concentrations of contaminants higher than certain acceptable levels must be handled and disposed of as hazardous waste.
-When demolished, structural features containing lead-based paint also can be considered hazardous waste, depending on concentrations, and must be handled and disposed of as hazardous waste.
+When demolished, structural features containing lead-based paint also can be considered hazardous waste.